IHE/RAD.IMR/input/pagecontent/volume-1.md

 Level 0: No interactivity

-The Report Reader can display the static content in the report, but provides no interactivity with the content for the user.
+The Report Reader can display the static content (text and may include static images) in the report, but provides no interactivity with the content for the user.

 Level 1: Basic interactivity

-The Report Reader can display that static content in the report, including hyperlinks to different multimedia contents in the report (e.g., measurements).
+The Report Reader can display that static content (text and may include static images) in the report, including hyperlinks to different multimedia contents in the report (e.g., measurements).
 The user can click on these links to access a basic view of the source image(s) in which the findings are derived from.

 Level 2: Intermediate interactivity